Does Nail Polish Prevent Validation of Wudu (Ablution) ?

 Some scholars have argued that it is essential for the water to reach the surface of the nail for the wudu to be valid.
 However some key points about religion as a whole should be borne in mind before passing such legislations or prohibitions on nail polish - assuming one is permitted to do so.

 1) Something in wudu we have to appreciate is as follows.
 Wudu is not for physical cleansing, it is for a spiritual requirement.
 Therefore, there is room there to balance practicalities with wudu.
-For example, If one is wearing a plaster or a bandage over a wound, he may not wish to put water over it during wudu as it will become loose, thus to avoid excessive wastage of fresh plasters or bandages - he may choose to keep that part dry.
-Such a person is being practical by utilising the knowledge of points 2, 3, 4 and 5 below.
+For example, If one is wearing a band aid (plaster) or a bandage over a wound, he may not wish to put water over it during wudu as it will become loose, thus to avoid excessive wastage of fresh band aids or bandages - he may choose to keep that part dry.
+Such a person is being practical by utilising the additional wisdom of points 2, 3, 4 and 5 below.

 2) We must think about Quranic verses such as ..." مَا يُرِيدُ اللّهُ لِيَجْعَلَ عَلَيْكُم مِّنْ حَرَجٍ وَلَـكِن يُرِيدُ لِيُطَهِّرَكُمْ وَلِيُتِمَّ نِعْمَتَهُ عَلَيْكُمْ لَعَلَّكُمْ تَشْكُرُونَ "...
 Allah does not wish to place you in any difficulty, rather He wishes to purify you, and to perfect His blessings upon you so that you may be grateful" - (Qur'an 5:7).
 Allah intends to make religion practical for us, and this verse follow on from a scenario where one could not find water for wudu and can use clean sand if available to make our lives easier.